hennypurwadi/Topic_Modeling_taiwan/README.md

-To perform 3 separated tweets analysis from Twitter in particular area location (radius 30 km around London)
+To perform 3 separated tweets analysis from Twitter in particular area location (radius 50 km around Taipei)

 - Entity analysis to find 5 most active users.
 - Entity analysis to find 5 most frequently used hashtags.